noah710/magenta-apple-23463/content/posts/pittras.md

 ### Soft Experience

 With the Fall semester starting, my job as Team Leader changed drastically.
-Instead of sitting in the workshop hacking, I was standing infront of hundreds of people recruiting new members and managing relationships with my clubs partnerships.
+Instead of sitting in the workshop hacking, I was standing in front of hundreds of people recruiting new members and managing relationships with my clubs partnerships.
 My technical knowledge made me confident in my ability to lead a team, despite only joining the club 3 months prior.
-At my first team meeting with my 20+ new members, I quickly learned that leadership was about far more than being the smartest person in the room.
+But at my first team meeting with my 20+ new members, I quickly learned that leadership was about far more than being the smartest person in the room.

-While I struggled to effectively lead my team, my teams headcount dwindled
+While I struggled to effectively lead my team, my teams headcount dwindled.